Types Of Residential Care Facilities in Denver

 Memory Care Residential Care Facilities

 There are residential care facilities in Denver that offer memory care.
-The memory care may be integrated into the general care and support that’s provided for residents, or it could be the focus of the care.
+The memory care might be integrated into the general care and support that’s provided for residents, or it could be the focus of the care.
 These board and care homes have secured environments and often hire caregivers who have experience working with Alzheimer’s and severe dementia.

 Non Age-Restricted Residential Care Facilities